New York, NY 10036

 What sets OneCloud apart?

-The diagram on the left shows a landscape of an enterprise systems that has morphed into a disjointed union of applications and processes.
-The diagram on the right shows how OneCloud streamlines and transform the integration points of these applications and create a manageable, controllable and scalable environment.
+OneCloud streamlines and transform the integration points of these applications and creates a manageable, controllable and scalable environment.

 OneCloud GroundRunners and CloudRunners